simonxiang1/st/README.md

 todo list:
 - transparency (if I need it, patch in alpha, selection colors, selectionbg-alpha, then get picom working)
   - note that alpha conflicts with pywal somehow, read the man page for pywal
-- make it nicer w/zsh (weird arrows and banners)
-- change the font (if I want to... do I?)

 done: